+Ok, so you know the Arctic is cold, right?
+But did you know that minimum temperatures of -90°Fahrenheit (-68° Celsius) can be reached in Greenland and northern Siberia during winter months?
 The average Arctic winter temperature is -30° F (-34°C), while the average Arctic summer temperature is 37-54° F (3-12° C).
 In general, Arctic winters are long and cold while summers are short and cool.
 Some places in the Arctic are actually warmer then you might expect based on their latitude alone.
 Land areas near the coast may be warmer because of the warm ocean currents.

 Much of the Arctic sky is generally covered with low stratus and stratocumulus clouds.
 When the area begins to warm up in Spring like in May-June, then cloudiness increases.
 The least amount of cloud cover is experienced in December-January.

 Arctic locations don't receive much precipitation.
 What they do receive is generally snow during Fall and in Spring.
 They generally receive less than 10 inches of precipitation a year.
-This means they can be officially classified as a dessert!
+This means they can be officially classified as a desert!

 The Arctic can also be windy!
 With little in the way to slow them, winds can sweep over huge areas of land depositing loads of snow when a landform or obstacle is reached.
 The summer months in the Arctic are actually the windiest.